TheSuperHackers/GeneralsRankedMaps/.github/ISSUE_TEMPLATE/map-issue-report.md

 ---

-**Describe the bug**
+**Issue Description**
-A clear and concise description of what the bug is.
+A clear and concise description of what the problem is.

 **Expected behavior**
-A clear and concise description of what you expected to happen.
+A clear and concise description of what is expected to happen.

 **Screenshots**
-If applicable, add screenshots to help explain your problem.
+Screenshot of the problem, if applicable.